 Operational Advisory Team

-The Operational Advisory Team is comprised of the Registrar, the Business Support Officer, and the Senior Case Management Officer.
+The Operational Advisory Team is comprised of the Registrar, the Deputy Registrar, and the Registry Operations Coordinator.
 Members of the Operational Advisory Team meet with the President as needed to address workflow and staffing issues in the Registry, as well as to discuss any new operational issues arising and new initiatives.
 The Operational Advisory Team also advises the President on the operational implications of proposed initiatives or changes to Member workflows or activities.
 The Operational Advisory Team provides data to the President for monitoring key performance indicators and assists the President in the preparation of the annual report to the Minister.
 Members of the Operational Advisory Team are responsible for consultation with all Registry staff, canvasing their ideas and feedback, and advising the President on staff feedback, views, wellbeing and job satisfaction.

 The External Advisors Network